by Michelle Badash, MS

 Osteomyelitis is an infection of the bone.
 It may be:

 Certain bacteria cause osteomyelitis.
-They come in contact with bone tissue and start to grow.
 Bacteria can reach the bone through:

 Osteomyelitis is more common in adolescents and young adults.
-Your chances are also higher for:
+The risk of infection is also higher with 1 or more of the following:

 National Institute of Arthritis and Musculoskeletal and Skin Diseases